Gladiators: Ancient Romans Loved Their Deadly Games

-The ancient Romans were well known for many things – their engineering marvels, their road networks, and the establishment of Roman law throughout the empire.
+The ancient Romans were known for many things – their engineering marvels, road networks, and the establishment of Roman law.
 They were, however, also renowned for their war-like nature.
 After all, this allowed the Romans to build an empire in the first place.
-This appetite for violence not only manifested itself in Rome’s imperialist policy, but also in its most well-known sport – the gladiatorial combats.
+This appetite for violence not only manifested itself in Rome’s imperialist policy, but also in its fascination with gladiators and the empire’s most well-known sport – gladiatorial combats.

 Two Venatores (those who made a career out of fighting in arena animal hunts) fighting a tiger.
 Floor mosaic in Great Palace of Constantinople (Istanbul), 5th century.
 (Public Domain)

-The gladiators were often prisoners of war, slaves, or criminals with a death sentence.
-The use of Rome’s defeated enemies in these games is reflected in some of the gladiator types, including the Thraex (or Thracian), the Hoplomachus and the Samnite.
+Many gladiators fought because they were forced into the arena as prisoners of war, slaves, or criminals with a death sentence.
+The use of Rome’s defeated enemies in these games is reflected in some of the gladiator types, including the Thraex (or Thracian), the Hoplomachus, and the Samnite.
 Thus, gladiatorial combats may be seen as a way for the Romans to re-enact the wars that they had with their conquered subjects.
-Yet, not all gladiators were forced into the trade.
+But not all gladiators were forced into the trade.

-Studies analyzing the teeth of supposed gladiators which have been found in Driffield Terrace, York, UK have also suggested that gladiators generally came from harsh backgrounds.
+Studies analyzing the teeth of supposed gladiators which have been found in Driffield Terrace, York, UK, have also suggested that gladiators generally came from harsh backgrounds.
 The research shows most of the men were extremely malnourished as children and likely came from disadvantaged homes.
-Their remains show the poor men were well fed and adapted to battle later in life – possibly so they would be stronger and more impressive looking combatants in the gladiatorial games.
+Their remains show the poor men were, however, well fed and adapted to battle later in life – possibly so they would be stronger and more impressive looking combatants in the gladiatorial games.

-Despite the low social status of gladiators, they had the potential to gain the patronage of the upper classes, even that of the emperor himself.
+Despite the low social status of gladiators, they had the potential to gain the patronage of the upper classes; sometimes even benefits from the emperor himself.
 According to Suetonius, the emperor Nero awarded a gladiator, Spiculus, with houses and estates worthy of generals returning triumphantly from a war.
-Regardless of the authenticity of his claim, Suetonius intended to highlight the extravagant nature of the emperor by demonstrating that Nero was willing to shower a presumably lower classed individual with such expensive gifts.
+Regardless of the authenticity of his claim, Suetonius made it to highlight the extravagant nature of the emperor by demonstrating that Nero was willing to shower a presumably lower classed individual with such expensive gifts.

 Carving showing a Roman Emperor presiding over gladiatorial games.
 (Sailko/CC BY SA 3.0)